Fahmy-Kadiri-akl/lab-in-a-box/README.md

-# Akeyless-azure-lab
+# Akeyless-Codespaces-lab
-* A docker based Akeyless lab in Azure
+* A docker based Akeyless lab in Github Codespaces

 ## Pre-requisite
 * Register for a free Akeyless account: console.akeyless.io
-* Have an active Azure AD subscription: you will need this to create VM
+* Have an active Codespaces subscription: Free for the first 60 hours

 ## Nice-to-have
 SAML / OIDC auth method: you'll use this for login to the UI and CLI access. --> https://docs.akeyless.io/docs/saml